crClarkluis/crClarkluis/README.md

   Computer Troubleshooting & Repair

 - 🎯 **Goal:**
-  Graduate and land a role in tech where I can keep creating meaningful tools for people and businesses.
+  Land a role in tech where I can keep creating meaningful tools for people and businesses.

 ---